HdlJohanna/GitHubBot/README.md

 Consent
 -------

-By using our website, you hereby consent to our Privacy Policy and agree to its terms.
+By using our service, you hereby consent to our Privacy Policy and agree to its terms.

 Information we collect
 ----------------------